A Somatic Guide to Pregnancy: Preparing Your Nervous System for Birth

 Practice 1: "Titrating" Your Discomfort

-"Titration" is a concept from somatic therapy for trauma that means experiencing a small, manageable "drop" of discomfort and then returning to a place of ease.
+"Titration" is a concept from that means experiencing a small, manageable "drop" of discomfort and then returning to a place of ease.

 - How to Practice: The next time you feel a moment of discomfort—like a Braxton-Hicks contraction or a back ache—instead of immediately distracting yourself, try to stay present with the sensation for just one or two breaths.
 Notice it without judgment.
 Then, consciously shift your attention to a part of your body that feels neutral or pleasant (like the warmth of your hands).
 This practice builds your nervous system's capacity to handle intense sensations without becoming overwhelmed.